Tinydera/income_inequality/README.md

 # income_inequality
+# We have been given census data about attributes of US citizens (occupation, education, gender, race).
- Building this model will allow us to understand which attributes contribute to affluency and how we can improve policies in the US.
+# Building this model will allow us to understand which attributes contribute to affluency and how we can improve policies in the US.